Kennesaw State University

-Kennesaw State University (KSU) is a public research university in the state of Georgia with two campuses in the Atlanta metropolitan area, one in Kennesaw and the other in Marietta on a combined 581 acres of land.
+Kennesaw State University (KSU) is a public research university in the U.S. state of Georgia with two campuses in the Atlanta metropolitan area, one in the Kennesaw area and the other in Marietta on a combined 581 acres of land.
 The school was founded in 1963 by the Georgia Board of Regents using local bonds and a federal space-grant during a time of major Georgia economic expansion after World War II.
 KSU also holds classes at the Cobb Galleria Centre, Dalton State College, and in Paulding County (Dallas).
-The total enrollment exceeds 43,000 students making KSU the second-largest university by enrollment in Georgia while also having the largest freshman class in the state as well.
+The total enrollment exceeds 51,000 students making KSU the third-largest university by enrollment in Georgia.

 KSU is part of the University System of Georgia and is classified among "R2: Doctoral Universities – High research activity".
-The university has academic programs in business, education, engineering, nursing, physical sciences, information technology, criminal justice, and sports management.
-Kennesaw State's athletic teams are an NCAA Division I member of the ASUN Conference.
-They will join Conference USA in 2024.
+Kennesaw State's athletic teams are an NCAA Division I member of the Conference USA.

 History

 Establishment in 1963 until 1975

-KSU was chartered by the Board of Regents on October 9, 1963, during one of the most dramatic periods of college expansion in Georgia’s history.
+KSU was chartered by the Board of Regents on October 9, 1963, during one of the most dramatic periods of college expansion in Georgia's history.
 The university was officially founded by the Georgia Board of Regents approved the establishment of a junior college tentatively to be named Cobb County Junior College.
 In December 1964, Horace Sturgis was designated to serve as the future college's first president.
 When the school opened in fall of 1966, it was named Kennesaw Junior College and had an initial enrollment of 1,014 students.

-Early years as Kennesaw College 1976-1995
+Early years as Kennesaw College, 1976–1995

 Thirteen years later, in 1976, the former Kennesaw Junior College became a four-year college and was redesignated Kennesaw College.
 Betty Siegel became the second president of Kennesaw College in 1981, and the first female university president in the University System of Georgia.

 By 1985, KSU had initiated its first graduate degree programs, in business and education, and began a period of rapid growth, including building some residential housing.
 Finally, in 1988, the former Kennesaw College was renamed Kennesaw State College and associate degrees were discontinued, except in nursing.